xxhZs/risingwave-demo/mfa-change-demo/README.md

 Feature store dome.

-we simulate functionality of feature store demo by using a simple business scenario.
+We simulate functionality of feature store demo by using a simple business scenario.
 We use 'simulator' to simulate a constant stream of user modifying mfa.

 Then all message will be send to 'server', and write in kafka -> risingwave.
-Risingwave will compute the data based on pre-defined operations.(In this demo, we will calculate the 30-minute mfa change count and the sum of accumulated user changes in 30-minute).
+Risingwave will compute the data based on pre-defined operations.
+(In this demo, we will calculate the 30-minute mfa change count and the sum of accumulated user changes in 30-minute).

-We also use 'simulator' to simulate user query our 'feature'. 'server' will accept requests -> query data -> return results.
+We also use 'simulator' to simulate user query our 'feature'.
+The 'server' will accept requests -> query data -> return results.

-If we need to modify our business logic, we only need to modify the materialized view in our risingwave (use sql statement).
+If we want to modify our business logic, we only need to modify the materialized view in our risingwave (use sql statement).

 ## Installation